Mets minor league rankings

 AGE: 21 | DRAFTED: Signed out of the Dominican Republic

-Struggled in his first start at Double-A, allowing nine hits and five earned runs in 5.1 innings.
+Struggled in his first start at Double-A, but was excellent on July 9.
+He allowed four hits in seven scoreless innings, striking out nine and walking none.

 AGE: 23 | DRAFTED: 2nd round (2012)